 - Opportunity: Once their motivations have been realized, fraudsters will need the opportunity to commit fraud.
 Opportunity can best be defined as the environment or circumstance that most easily facilitates fraud to be committed.
 This often presents itself as an opportunity in which supervision is minimum, as are the chances of getting caught.
 Some examples of ample opportunities are: ineffective internal controls, lack of policy/procedure, unmonitored access to assets or information, and a general lack of oversight.

 - Rationalization: This is much more abstract concept, though it remains an integral component in the fraudster’s workflow.
 Rationalization is more overtly present in the thought processes of rookie criminal or the occasional thief.
 Rationalization may be the first cog in the fraud machine, as the individual may need to justify their impending actions to themselves before taking further action.
 An example of this could be in a situation where a doctor commits healthcare fraud in order to recoup additional funds to pay for their spouse’s cancer treatment.
 They would rationalize their behavior by insisting that the money will make its way back into the healthcare economy, thus minimizing the impact of their actions.

 Many organizations have performed in-depth studies on each angle of the fraud triangle, as well as their implications in order to create an effective risk management program.
-This proactive approach to fighting fraud is still in development, but is very much needed to supplement the industry’s typical reactive approach.
+This proactive approach to fighting fraud is still in development, but is very much needed to supplement the industry’s tendency to operate reactively.